Licence-to-Fab/licence-to-fab.github.io/pages/partners.md

 ## Levels of Partnership

-- __Primary Partners__, partners we do the most active development with, support exceeds 10000USD in value (in-kind or monetary), and include engineering support.
+- __Primary Partners__, partners we do the most active development with, support exceeds 10000USD in value (in-kind or monetary), and includes engineering support.
 - __Racing Partners__, partners that provide significant support for our operations (in-kind or monetary) in the area of 5000USD or more.
-- __Supporting Partners__, parnters that provide support for our operations (in-kind or monetary) in the area of 1000USD or more.
+- __Supporting Partners__, partners that provide support for our operations (in-kind or monetary) in the area of 1000USD or more.

 We consider any support below 1000USD a tax-deductible __donation__ that we graciously accept with thanks.